 A great outdoor outing for the summer season is Saxony Beach.
 Pack up those sand buckets and beach bags and enjoy fun in the sun and sand.
 The 20-acre, the man-made beach has a swimming area, lots of sand for sandcastles, and paddle-board and kayak rentals.

 Go Ape Zipline and Adventure Course is located inside Eagle Creek Park.
 This adventure park features treetop courses and challenges to keep everyone entertained and on their toes.
 You’ll navigate each section to get closer and within nature’s forest canopy.
-At the end of the climbing, ride the zipline down to solid ground.
+At the end of the climbing, ride the zipline down to the solid ground.
 The adventure park is suitable for older kids ages 10 and up, and adults.